How to Prepare for a CCTV Drain Inspection

 Give Information about Your Sewage System

-Switch off all appliances connected to Your Drain System
+Remove appliances that are connected to your Drain System

 | Steps to Prepare for CCTV Drain Inspection with Melbourne Blocked Drains Plumbing |